CatTanker/cnc_map_tool_guide/docs/rendererresources.md

     4. Paste this into your game's top folder, where gamemd.exe or TiberianSun.exe are located.

 2. Install CnC-DDraw.
     Your instillation, especially if it uses cncnet, likely already has cnc-ddraw.
-Update to the latest version.
+Updating to the latest version is recommended.
     1. Open the client, and make sure the renderer is set on cnc-ddraw in settings.
 If it is not, then change it.
     2. Exit the client.
     1. Head to CnC-DDraw's [releases page](https://github.com/FunkyFr3sh/cnc-ddraw/releases).